abpframework/abp/docs/en/Entity-Cache.md

 }
 ```

-* You can register entity cache by using the `context.Services.AddEntityCache<TEntity, TKey>()` method for directly cache the entity object.
+* You can register the entity cache by using the `context.Services.AddEntityCache<TEntity, TKey>()` method to directly cache the entity object.
 * Or alternatively, you can use the `context.Services.AddEntityCache<TEntity, TEntityCacheItem, TKey>()` method to configure entities that are mapped to a cache item.

 ### Caching Options